core-wg/oscore/draft-ietf-core-object-security.md

    ]
 ~~~~~~~~~~~
 ~~~~~~~~~~~
-   - id is the Sender ID or Recipient ID
+   * id is the Sender ID or Recipient ID

-   - type is "Key" or "IV"
+   * type is "Key" or "IV"
 ~~~~~~~~~~~

 * L is the key/IV size of the AEAD algorithm in octets without leading zeroes.

 For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}) is used, L is 16 bytes for keys and 7 bytes for IVs.

-### Sender ID and Recipient ID {#identities}
+### Initial Sequence Numbers and Replay Window

+The Sender Sequence Number is initialized to 0.
+The Recipient Replay Window is by default initiated as described in Section 4.1.2.6 of {{RFC6347}}.

+## Requirements on the Security Context Parameters {#context-requirements}

-The Sender ID and Recipient ID are pre-established, and how this is done is application specific.
-As collisions may lead to the loss of both confidentiality and integrity, the Sender ID SHALL be unique in the set of all endpoints using the same Master Secret.
+As collisions may lead to the loss of both confidentiality and integrity, Sender ID SHALL be unique in the set of all security contexts using the same Master Secret.
 Normally (e.g. when using EDHOC) Sender IDs can be very short.
 Note that Sender IDs of different lengths can be used with the same Master Secret.
 E.g. the SID with value 0x00 is different from the SID with the value 0x0000.
 If Sender ID uniqueness cannot be guaranteed, random Sender IDs MUST be used.
 Random Sender IDs MUST be long enough so that the probability of collisions is negligible.

 To enable retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipent Contexts used by an endpoint.

-### Sequence Numbers and Replay Window

-The Sender Sequence Number is initialized to 0.
-The Recipient Replay Window is initiated as described in Section 4.1.2.6 of {{RFC6347}}.
+The same Master Salt MAY be used with several Master Secrets.

-# Protected Resources {#resource}
+## Protected Resources {#resources}

 TODO:

 In the same phase during which the Sender ID and Recipient ID are established in the endpoint, the application informs the endpoint what resources can be accessed using the corresponding security contexts.
 Resources that are accessed with OSCOAP are called "protected" resources.
 The set of resources that can be accessed using a certain security context is decided by the application (resource, host, etc.).
 The client SHALL save the association resource-SID, in order to be able to retrieve the correct security context to access a protected resource.
 The server SHALL save the association resource-RID, in order to determine whether a particular resource may be accessed using a certain context.

-A CoAP server receiving an unprotected CoAP request to access a protected resource (as defined {{identities}}) SHALL reject the message with error code 4.01 (Unauthorized).
+A CoAP server receiving an unprotected CoAP request to access a protected resource SHALL reject the message with error code 4.01 (Unauthorized).

 # Protected CoAP Message Fields {#coap-headers-and-options}